Falun Gong: Central teachings

 Falun Gong's teachings posit that human beings are originally and innately good—even divine—but that they descended into a realm of delusion and suffering after developing selfishness and accruing karma.
-The practice holds that reincarnation exists and that different people's reincarnation processes are overseen by different gods.
+The practice holds that reincarnation exists, with the cycle of rebirth shaped by the accumulation of karma—a concept somewhat analogous to the Christian notion of "reaping what one sows."
+This perspective helps explain the perceived unfairness of differences among individuals, such as between the rich and the poor, while also encouraging moral behavior despite these inequalities.
 To re-ascend and return to the "original, true self", Falun Gong practitioners are supposed to assimilate themselves to the qualities of truthfulness, compassion and tolerance, let go of "attachments and desires" and suffer to repay karma.

-Traditional Chinese cultural thought and modernity are two focuses of Li Hongzhi's teachings.
+Traditional Chinese cultural thought and opposition to modernity are two focuses of Li Hongzhi's teachings.
 Falun Gong echoes traditional Chinese beliefs that humans are connected to the universe through mind and body, and Li seeks to challenge "conventional mentalities", concerning the nature and genesis of the universe, time-space, and the human body.
-The practice draws on East Asian mysticism and traditional Chinese medicine, criticizes the purportedly self-imposed limits of modern science, especially evolution, and views traditional Chinese science as an entirely different, yet equally valid ontological system.
+The practice draws on East Asian mysticism and traditional Chinese medicine, but claims to have the power to heal incurable illnesses.
+Falun Gong describes modern science as too limited, and views traditional Chinese research and practice as valid.

 Li says that he is a being who has come to help humankind from the destruction it could face as the result of rampant evil.
 When asked if he was a human being, Li replied "You can think of me as a human being."
+According to the founder Li in his book, Zhuan Falun, he claims to have cultivated supernatural powers starting at age eight.
+According to Radio France International, Zhuan Falun also promises practitioners supernatural powers such as "see[ing] through a wall or into a human body".
+Meanwhile, it states that these powers are byproducts of virtue cultivation, and should neither be sought after nor misused.